 If you want to compete at your top-level, then you will want to periodize your training.
-Periodizing your practice can be done by planning for the year carefully.
+Periodizing your practice can be done by planning your cycling training season for the year carefully.

 Long-term planning and scheduling

 If you have a long-term schedule and plans in your training, it is called periodization.
 In this planning for the year and scheduling, each period of your scheduled training program will prepare you for the next, more advanced period on your schedule.

 This will perpetuate until you have peaked at the time of your most important competition of the season.
 Some trainers have used periodization for several years with the athletes they train.

 If you vary the volume, the intensity, and recovery period in various scheduled periods of your schedule deliberately and systematically, you can maximize your level of performance at the same time as you reduce the risks of over-training or injury.

 You need to first look at your competition schedule for the season or year.

 After you have researched your years’ competition schedule, you can create a yearly training schedule and plan that is periodized for your competitions.
 When you are planning for the year, you will want to periodontist the season by determining the specific training periods.

 - Your general preparation periods for the season and competitions